*As of July 6, 2020, Quicken Loans is no longer accepting USDA loan applications.

 Is A Deed In Lieu Of Foreclosure Right For You?

 A deed in lieu of foreclosure should always be a last resort after you’ve exhausted every other avenue.
-If you’re a Quicken Loans® client who’s having mortgage payment trouble, please contact us at (800) 508-0944 to go over any options you may have for assistance.
+If you’re a Rocket Mortgage® client who’s having mortgage payment trouble, please contact us at (800) 508-0944 to go over any options you may have for assistance.
 We’re here to help.